ultrasonicsoft/burger-order-shop/README.md

 ## Task 2: Create a Frontend

-In this task you can excite us with your frontend skills.
 Build a frontend for the 2 services that let users capture orders for contacts.
 Since the 2 services are not integrated in the backend, you need to ensure consistency on the frontend side.
 You are entirely free in your technology choices, css styles, etc. However we expect you to reason about them.

 Since we enjoy good and robust designs, the services by default don't support [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
 However you can switch it on by setting `--spring.profiles.active=CORS` on both services on the [compose file](docker-compose.yaml).